Chrd26/chrd26.github.io/_posts/2024-08-20-jumpinball-progress-3.markdown

 copy "$(SolutionDir)SDL3_ttf.lib" "$(TargetDir)/Resources/Libs"
 copy "$(SolutionDir)fonts\Montserrat-VariableFont_wght.ttf" "$(TargetDir)/Resources/Fonts"
 ```
-**It is important to note that the folders need to already exist because the copy command won't
+**It is important to note that the copy command does not create any directories.
+Any directories must
-create them and an error will occur.**

-The commands copy the **.dll** to the target directory, the **.lib** files to **Resources/libs**, and
-the **font** to **Resources/Fonts**.
+be created before the copy commands are executed.
+Otherwise errors will occur.**

 ![This is a screenshot of Visual Studio showing how the shell commands have been set up in the post-build event option.](/assets/images/jumping-ball-screenshot-for-blog-1.png)

-The application also, needs to find the library files in that are being copied to the **Resources/Libs** directory.
-This was pretty easy.
-The only thing I had to do is add the directory to the **Additional Library Directories** in the
+To let the program know where to find the library files, I needed to update the **Additional Library Directories**
-**Project Properties**.
+with the **Resources/Libs** directory.

 ![This is a screenshot of Visual Studio showing the updated additional library option with the new directory.](/assets/images/jumping-ball-screenshot-for-blog-2.png)

-Now, all the improtant files are being copied to the target directory move it wherever I want.
+The files are copied to their corresponding directories as soon as the build is compelte.

 ![This is a screenshot of the Windows file explorer that shows all the files neatly placed in the target directory](/assets/images/jumping-ball-screenshot-for-blog-3.png)